l0u1sg/l0u1sg/README.md

-## As part of the ["De-google-ify Internet"](https://degooglisons-internet.org/en/) operation, I now host my own Git server, running on GitLab CE.
+## As part of the ["De-google-ify Internet"](https://degooglisons-internet.org/en/) operation, I now host my own Git server, running on Gitea.
-I will continue to use GitHub on the side, but my new projects will now be on GitLab
+I will continue to use GitHub on the side, but my new projects will now be on Gitea
 **See you there? : https://gitea.louisgallet.fr**

 ---